Why Companies Override Countries

 For three decades, our belief in the long-term growth of Asia was forged through a number of volatile episodes: the Asian Financial Crisis in the late 1990s, to the SARS crisis, to several geopolitical scares, to the bursting of China’s equity bubble and the 2008 Global Financial Crisis.
 These challenges have tested, and ultimately strengthened, Matthews Asia’s unique investment philosophy.

 We believe that to consistently capitalize on Asia’s opportunities requires a long-term perspective, patience and confidence, grounded in relentless research.
 Through in-person, on-the-ground fundamental research, we develop our understanding of the economic forces driving growth in Asia and our insight into the businesses that are best positioned to thrive.

 Realizing Asia’s potential calls for active portfolio management, rather than a passive index-based approach.
 Active management is one way to generate alpha—the potential for excess return as many of Asia’s equity indices are weighted by market capitalization.
 This means they’re effectively backward-looking—rife with yesterday’s winning companies, but missing tomorrow’s biggest opportunities.

-We actively manage portfolios based on nearly 30 years of experience in selecting Asian equities.
+We actively manage portfolios based on 30 years of experience in selecting Asian equities.
 Our process draws on our collective knowledge and experience to develop expectations not just at the country, industry, or sector level, but at the individual business level.